tytydraco/yessleep/out/I_followed_a_woman_to_a_private_pool_and_I_cant_find_the_door_PART_2.md

 I looked at him.
 He was just sitting there looking back.
-I took him in for the first time: he had broad shoulders, 5’o’clock shadow, and a dark coat on.
+I studied him: he had broad shoulders, 5’o’clock shadow, and a dark coat on.
 His hand was still cupped holding the roasted nuts, and he threw another back.
 He looked like anyone else back home; like any guy on the street.